MinaProtocol/mina/README-dev.md

 ## Building Mina

 Building Mina is involved because many C library dependencies must be present in the system.
+Furthermore, these libraries need to be in correct versions, or else the system will fail to build.
 OCaml-specific setup is also required.
+Therefore, it is recommended to build Mina with Nix, which offers a great help in managing these dependencies.
+Manual dependency management is fragile and prone to break with every system update.

 If you are already a Nix user, or are comfortable installing Nix, you already have a way to build Mina locally.
 For information and instructions, see [nix/README.md](./nix/README.md).